crashinvaders/gdx-basis-universal/README.md

 As of now, there's no a web-based encoder or a desktop GUI tool to convert to the Basis format.
 But don't be discouraged, there is a number of convenient options that will be available for that purpose soon.

+## Basis Universal feature support notes

+Most of the essential Basis transcoder features are exposed and implemented for Java (including file validation, transcoding to all the necessary formats, and Basis file/image information lookup methods).

+Transcoding from both intermediate formats (__ETC1S__ low-medium quality and __UASTC__ high quality) works as intended.

+Basis supports 5 different texture types:

+1. __Regular 2D__ - an arbitrary array of 2D RGB or RGBA images with optional mipmaps, array size = # images, each image may have a different resolution and
+2. __Regular 2D array__ - an array of 2D RGB or RGBA images with optional mipmaps, array size = # images, each image has the same resolution and mipmap levels
+3. __Cubemap array__ - an array of cubemap levels, total # of images must be divisible by 6, in X+, X-, Y+, Y-, Z+, Z- order, with optional mipmaps
+4. __Video frames__ - an array of 2D video frames, with optional mipmaps, # frames = # images, each image has the same resolution and # of mipmap levels
+5. __volume__ - a 3D texture with optional mipmaps, Z dimension = # images, each image has the same resolution and # of mipmap levels

+Out of which support only for __Regular 2D__ is implemented through __BasisuTextureData__ for LibGDX textures.

+> I'm not very familiar with 3D related formats like __Cubemap array__ and skipped them for now.
+The data for those is fully available from `basisu-wrapper`, only the LibGDX support is missing.
+If you're in demand for those or may assist with the implementation, please come forward and open an issue with details.

 ## Platform limitations

 Here's a list of the limitations you should be aware of when using this library (on top of regular LibGDX backend limitations).